39 Museums in Salvador: Discover the history and culture of Bahia

 Facade of the Baianas de Acarajé Memorial in Salvador

-• Kitchen: An area where you can observe the preparation of acarajé, offering a practical insight into traditional cookery.
+• Kitchen: An area where you can observe the preparation of acarajé, providing a practical insight into traditional cooking.

-• Workshop Room: A space for teaching and practising the techniques involved in making acarajé and other Bahian culinary specialities.
+• Workshop Room: A room for teaching and practising the techniques of making acarajé and other Bahian culinary specialities.

-• Exhibition Rooms: Display the history, images and clothing of the baianas de acarajé, highlighting their cultural and social role.
+• Exhibition Rooms: To display the history, images and clothing of the Baianas de Acarajé, highlighting their cultural and social role.

-• Reference Centre: Offers information and resources on the tradition of acarajé and the baianas who keep this practice alive.
+• Resource Centre: Provides information and resources on the tradition of acarajé and the Baianas who keep it alive.

-The memorial also serves as a meeting point for events and activities aimed at publicising regional gastronomy, especially acarajé, and for cultural events that celebrate and promote Bahia’s rich tradition.
+The memorial also serves as a meeting point for events and activities aimed at promoting regional gastronomy, especially acarajé, and cultural events that celebrate and promote Bahia’s rich tradition.

 The space has been revitalised with the aim of maintaining its function as a permanent exhibition and as a centre for the promotion of local culture, guaranteeing the preservation and appreciation of the legacy of the baianas de acarajé.